Auxilo Finserve Private Limited (Auxilo) is a private limited company which

 BOARD OF DIRECTORS – GOVERNANCE STRUCTURE

 The Board of Directors (Board) along with its Committees shall provide leadership and strategic guidance for the functioning of the Company.
-As a governing body of the Company, the Board is responsible to formulate the policies and procedures for the company to function and for guiding the management on the strategic issues crucial for the long-term development of the Company.
+As a governing body of the Company, the Board is responsible to formulate the policies and procedures for the Company to function and for guiding the management on the strategic issues crucial for the long-term development of the Company.
 The Company’s management shall function in accordance with the supervision, control and direction of the Board of Directors of the Company.

 The Board Meetings shall be conducted in accordance with the applicable provisions of the Companies Act 2013.
-The Board shall periodically review the compliance status of all the applicable laws as well as steps taken by the company to rectify the instances of non-compliance, if any.
+The Board shall periodically review the compliance status of all the applicable laws as well as steps taken by the Company to rectify the instances of non-compliance, if any.

 -